balajishanmugamr/FaceRecognition/README.md

 •	The face from the database which is closest to the unknown face is declared as a recognized face.
 •	K-NN algorithm will be used for both classification and regression.

+Step:1 Execute dataset.py to capture the image from webcam Step:2 Create a function to perform KNN classifier(KNN_function.py) Step:3 Execute the KNN_code.py to predict the image capture.